22.5 Sharing Data Safely Between Threads

 // wait() atomically releases the lock and waits.

-// Re-acquires lock before returning.
+// Re-acquires lock (exclusive access) before returning.

 started_guard = cvar.wait(started_guard).unwrap();